Line D (Buenos Aires Underground): Rolling stock

 The remaining Nagoya cars were moved to Line C in 2007 and replaced with the 100 Series cars and with Fiat-Materfer cars.
 To make the rolling stock more uniform, 24 more modern 300 Series Alstom Metropolis cars were ordered in 2013 to replace the Materfer cars on the line, which meant that the line was entirely composed of 120 Alstom cars.
 In September 2015, at a conference in Brazil, the head of SBASE gave a presentation in which the number of new cars to be purchased for the line was 84 instead of 30.
-By 2016, the final figure had been fixed at 60 new cars, which meant that the was composed of 156 Alstom Metropolis cars by 2017.
+By 2016, the final figure had been fixed at 60 new cars, which meant that the line had 156 Alstom Metropolis cars by 2017.
+The 300 Series cars now make up the entirety of Line D's fleet.